Stocks drift mostly lower on Wall Street, extending losses

-NEW YORK (AP) — Stocks drifted mostly lower on Wall Street, extending the market's losses into a holiday-shortened week.
+Stocks drifted mostly lower on Wall Street in afternoon trading Tuesday, extending the market's losses into a holiday-shortened week.

-Technology companies and banks were among the biggest losers.
-Microsoft fell 1.3% and Bank of America slipped 1.7%.
+Technology and communications stocks were among the biggest losers.
+Intel fell 2.1% and Netflix dropped 3.1%.

-Bed Bath & Beyond fell 17.6% following the death of its chief financial officer.
+Bed Bath & Beyond fell 17.9% following the death of its chief financial officer.
 The company has been suffering from a prolonged sales slump and executive turnover.
-It n

 Trading began Tuesday at the New York Stock Exchange after Ukrainian President Volodymyr Zelenskyy virtually rang the opening bell.
 He gave a pitch for a program to attract large-scale investments to his country as it continues to battle Russian forces.